june-oh/obs-watch-party/README.md

     *   Node.js (version specified in `obs_timer_server/README.md`)
     *   Git (for cloning the repository)
 *   **Setup**:
-    1. Clone this repository: `git clone https://github.com/june.oh/watch-party-obs-timer.git`
+    1. Clone this repository: `git clone https://github.com/june-oh/obs-watch-party.git`
     2. Navigate to the `obs_timer_server` directory and install dependencies: `cd obs_timer_server && npm install`
     3. Follow the server setup instructions in the [Server README](./obs_timer_server/README.md#setup-and-usage).
-    4. For the extension, load it as an unpacked extension from the `my-timer-extension` directory as described in the [Extension README](./my-timer-extension/README.md#setup-and-usage).
+    4. For the extension, load it as an unpacked extension from the `watch-party-extension` directory as described in the [Extension README](./watch-party-extension/README.md#setup-and-usage).
 *   **Running**:
     *   Start the Node.js server: `cd obs_timer_server && node src/server.js` (or as specified in its README).
     *   Ensure the Chrome extension is active in your browser.